dzufferey/dzufferey.github.io/concurrency_theory_2019/motivation.md

 ## Other information

 * _Vague exercise questions._
-  Often exercises may looks underspecified.
+  At times exercises may looks underspecified.
   These exercises do not have a single solution as there may be multiple approaches to solve them.
   Don't worry though.
   Our goal is not to setup traps to make you fail but to develop a different skill set.